Dr. Teresa Wagner

 Education & Experience:

-As such, I have a passion for helping people navigate healthcare.
+I have a passion for helping people navigate healthcare.
 This passion was born watching my two young adult daughters dealing with medical issues in the current healthcare environment.
-As a result, I chose to do my Public Health Doctoral Residency focusing on health literacy at the University of Texas Center for Health Communication and Literacy Coalition of Central Texas (LCCT).
+As a result, I chose to do my Public Health Doctoral Residency in health literacy at the University of Texas Center for Health Communication and Literacy Coalition of Central Texas (LCCT).
 While in my residency, I was hired by the LCCT as Director of Health Literacy.
 There, I worked making recommendations focused on injury and hospital readmission prevention as well as improved health and wellness through effective health communication.

 Teaching Areas & Public Health Interests: